bwprice/PondCritters/index.md

 This simple website aims to provide help identifying the major invertebrate groups you are likely to encounter during a pond dip.
-Not all groups are covered yet..
+Not all groups are covered yet.

 ## Health & Safety
 It's important to pond dip safely:

 1. Make sure you've done a risk assessment.
 2. Never pond dip alone, you might need help.
-3. Wear gloves and wash your hands when done - you don't have to sing happy birthday!
+3. Wear gloves and wash your hands when done - *you don't have to sing happy birthday* :grin:
 4. Make sure to cover any cuts.
-5. Be on the lookout for symptoms of Weils disease, more info at the [NHS website](https://www.nhs.uk/conditions/leptospirosis/)
+5. Be on the lookout for symptoms of **Weils disease**, more info on the [NHS website](https://www.nhs.uk/conditions/leptospirosis/)

 ## How to pond dip